drwpow/blog/posts/the-state-of-es-modules-in-2020.md

 tags:
   - dev
 data:
-  updated_date: 2020-03-09 12:00:00 +0000
+  updated_date: 2020-03-10 12:00:00 +0000
 ---

 It’s 2020—March to be exact—ES Modules (ESM) are now supported in both [browsers][esm-browser] and [Node.js][esm-node].
-In the world of JS Development, this news is a prolific milestone.
-But if that’s the case, why aren’t more people talking about it?
+It’s a rather prolific change to JavaScript.
+So why aren’t more people talking about it?

 JavaScript going from no module system to _any_ module system is pretty big deal, because modules affect _nearly everything_ about how you write code.
 Remember that as recently as 2016 we were still